RHCSA Study Guide 2025: Complete 90-Day Preparation Plan to Pass EX200

 podman stop web

-# Create Containerfile
+# Create and run Containerfile

-cat << 'EOF' > Containerfile
+cat > Containerfile << 'EOF'

 FROM registry.access.redhat.com/ubi8/ubi